euske/pyone/README.md

 # PyOne

-This is a helper script for a quick and dirty one-liner in Python.
+PyOne is a helper script for a quick and dirty one-liner in Python.
-It converts a given script to properly indented Python code and executes it.
-If a single expression is given it simply eval it and displays the the retuen value.

-## Usage

-    pyone [-d] [-i modules] [-f modules] script [args ...]

 ## Examples